ansible-collections/vmware.vmware_rest/docs/vmware.vmware_rest.vcenter_cluster_info_module.rst

 Synopsis
 --------
-- Collect the information associated with the vCenter clusters
+- Retrieves information about the cluster corresponding to {@param.name cluster}.